-Lately we’ve received a number of inquiries from aspiring student designers seeking advice and perhaps, some info for an assignment or two.
+Lately we’ve received a number of inquiries from aspiring graphic and web design students seeking advice and perhaps, some info for an assignment or two.
 Below is a collection of those questions and corresponding responses as provided by Founder and Strategist, John Earles.

 Where did you go to school?

 I have a BFA from University of Houston and an MFA from School of Visual Arts (SVA) in NYC.
 My Partner, Jennifer Blanco has a BFA from SVA.

 How and where did you get your start in this field?

 Jennifer has a background in “traditional” graphic design while my experience and education is more in critical theory and management.
 We had in interest in working together and identified there was an opportunity to apply our different areas of knowledge to craft unique solutions to design problems.

 Are you a member of any professional organizations?

 What is your favorite thing about this job?

 We get to work with great clients and take on new challenges daily.
 There’s a high level of opportunity for personal satisfaction and growth.